Lipopolysaccharide: Pathophysiology

 LPS is a powerful toxin that, when in the body, triggers inflammation by binding to cell receptors.
 Excessive LPS in the blood, endotoxemia, may cause a highly lethal form of sepsis known as endotoxic septic shock.
 This condition includes symptoms that fall along a continuum of pathophysiologic states, starting with a systemic inflammatory response syndrome (SIRS) and ending in multiorgan dysfunction syndrome (MODS) before death.
 Early symptoms include rapid heart rate, quick breathing, temperature changes, and blood clotting issues, resulting in blood vessels widening and reduced blood volume, leading to cellular dysfunction.

 Recent research indicates that even small LPS exposure is associated with autoimmune diseases and allergies.
 High levels of LPS in the blood can lead to metabolic syndrome, increasing the risk of conditions like diabetes, heart disease, and liver problems.

 LPS also plays a crucial role in symptoms caused by infections from harmful bacteria, including severe conditions like Waterhouse-Friderichsen syndrome, meningococcemia, and meningitis.
 Certain bacteria can adapt their LPS to cause long-lasting infections in the respiratory and digestive systems.

 Recent studies have shown that LPS disrupts cell membrane lipids, affecting cholesterol and metabolism, potentially leading to high cholesterol, abnormal blood lipid levels, and non-alcoholic fatty liver disease.
 In some cases, LPS can interfere with toxin clearance, which may be linked to neurological issues.

 Health effects

 In general the health effects of LPS are due to its abilities as a potent activator and modulator of the immune system, especially its inducement of inflammation.
-LPS is directly cytoxic and is highly immunostimulatory – as host immune cells recognize LPS, the complement system is strongly activated.
+LPS is directly cytotoxic and is highly immunostimulatory – as host immune cells recognize LPS, the complement system is strongly activated.
 Complement activation and a rising anti-inflammatory response can lead to immune cell dysfunction, immunosuppression, widespread coagulopathy, and serious tissue damage, and can progress to multi-system organ failure and death.